Cockroach infestation found in Cardiff student flat, and experts warn the problem is getting worse

 Inmates Told to Stop Speaking Welsh

-By Soanna Khan (Contributor) Welsh-speaking prisoners at Wales’ largest prison have been told to stop speaking Welsh, according to former inmates.
+By Soanna Khan Welsh-speaking prisoners at Wales’ largest prison have been told to stop speaking Welsh, according to former inmates.
 HMP Berwyn in Wrexham holds the largest number of Welsh-speaking prisoners of all of Wales’ prisons, with 84 inmates registered as Welsh speakers in 2024, according to Ministry of Justice figures.
-As such, former inmates at HMP Berwyn thought the prison would dem onstrate respect for Welsh language rights … Continue reading Inmates Told to Stop Speaking Welsh
+As such, former inmates at HMP Berwyn thought the prison would dem onstrate respect for Welsh language rights and accommodate … Continue reading Inmates Told to Stop Speaking Welsh